 9. Mold and Mildew Cleaner.

-While you could have avoided this issue entirely if you got a mold air purifier, mold and mildew can grow anywhere that’s damp and warm, like on your basement walls or your shower curtains!
+If you live in a humid location with lots of moisture in the air, you’ll know the benefits of a dehumidifier and how it can prevent you from getting issues like mold and mildew.
+However, in the most moisture-filled rooms in our house, like your bathroom, you can still come across mold every now and then.
+It’s best to remove it before it causes serious damage.
+A mold air purifier can help improve the air quality in these rooms too.
+Mold and mildew can grow anywhere that’s damp and warm, like on your basement walls or your shower curtains!
 To easily clean mold and mildew up, just spray the affected areas with hydrogen peroxide, then wipe or scrub clean.
 While this will clean mold and mildew away, you need to stop it from coming back; you could do this by getting touch with a mold inspection service – similar to this service here – that may be able to help you get rid of mold once and for all.

 10. Glass Cleaner.